How to Grow in Empathy in Your Relationships

 In doing so, they missed him: though they meant well, they were more focused on themselves, and he felt more alone.
 This is misattunement.

-What is Attunement?
+What is an Empathic Attunement?

 It’s when one is able to be willingly present and engaged with another for whatever experience the latter is having.
 It’s the ability to voluntarily join another in their mess.